devnithw/hiv-gnn/README.md

 During training using Google Colab, `EPOCHS = 100` was used.
-> As of the current training iteration (2024 July 13) the model overfits the data and gives the following loss curves.
+> As of the current training iteration (2024 July 14) the model obtains a train accuracy of 79%, test accuracy of 81% and gives the following loss curves.

 ![loss](images/loss_curve.png)

+> **Improvements Due:**
+>
+> Next I will find the reason for the spikes in the test loss, and find ways to improve the F1 score which is 0.57.
+> PyG graph classification tutorial recommends on using `torch_geometric.nn.GraphConv` (which includes neighborhood normalization), instead of `torch_geometric.nn.GCNConv`.
+A new model using these layers will be tried next.

 ## Technologies used
 - PyTorch Geometric